waltervanheuven/psychopy-on-M1/README.md

 - `System info...` in Help menu fails

   Error is due to a bug in psutil: [psutil.cpu_freq() broken on Apple M1](https://github.com/giampaolo/psutil/issues/1892).

+- `timeByFramesEx.py` fails to run

+  Fix this by commenting out line 39, `#matplotlib.use('Qt4Agg')  # change this to control the plotting 'back end'`.

 - Drivers for Apple Silicon Macs